markphip/devops/guide/PROJECTS.md

 Continuum auto-detects the type of data you enter.
 For the version value it will want to treat it as a number but we want it to be a String so that the value is stored as “1.0” and not “1”.
-If you click on the icon next to the key name a menu pops-up and you can click on Type and change it from Auto to String.
+If you click on the icon next to the key name, a menu pops-up and you can click on *Type* and change it from *Auto* to *String*.

 We are almost done.
-If you recall in the previous topic on Packages we had to defer setting up the package.
-Now that we have created our project we can go back and finish the configuration.
+If you recall, in the previous topic on Packages, we had to defer setting up the package.
+Now that we have created our project, we can go back and finish the configuration.